 This is without a single drop of chemicals!
 (Let me clarify, the pool isn’t chlorine-free since the ozone filter makes its own chlorine, but the amount is substantially lower and gentler.)

-I didn’t even sift out leaves that made its way into the pool before taking the last picture.
+I didn’t even sift out leaves that made their way into the pool before taking the last picture.

 It’s that easy!